GDPR

 Right to objection: You have, in some cases, the right to objection against our otherwise legal processing of your personal data.

-Complaints to The Danish Data Protection Agency
+Complaints to the Danish Data Protection Agency